LDAP integration troubleshooting

 Temporarily segregate inactive LDAP accounts

-If you don’t want to perform an import because your LDAP directory contains a large number of inactive user accounts, you can perform the following workaround to identify likely inactive accounts and segregate them before you import:
+If you don’t want to perform an import because your LDAP directory contains many inactive user accounts, you can perform the following workaround to identify likely inactive accounts and segregate them before you import:

 Run a query against your LDAP directory for the attribute lastlogon (or another attribute that filters for inactive accounts).

-Move the inactive user objects out of their synchronization container to ensure they are not introduced into Okta during import.
+Move the inactive user objects out of their synchronization container to ensure they aren't introduced into Okta during import.
 You can move these objects back in after the import is finished.

-When verifying your username, you receive this error
+When verifying your username, you receive the following error: Username: Does not match required pattern.

 Make sure that you have enabled LDAP over SSL (LDAPS).
 See Enable LDAP over SSL.